gioxx/Nebula.Scripts/README.md

 ## 🚀 Getting Started

-You can install a script directly from the PowerShell Gallery:
+You can install a script directly from the PowerShell Gallery.
+The example below is based on the `Remove-OldPSModules` script, [available here](Management/Remove-OldPSModules.ps1):

 ```powershell
 Install-Script -Name Remove-OldPSModules -Scope CurrentUser -Force